Pulse Person Of 2016: Oby Ezekwesili is our winner - Local - Pulse

 2016 belonged to the strong and in Aunt Oby, we all became stronger.

-We are honoured to settle for Madam Obiageli Ezekwesili as Pulse Person of the Year 2016.
+We are honoured to settle for Madam Obiageli Ezekwesili as Pulse Person of the Year for 2016.